 The National Ground-Water Monitoring Network (NGWMN) is designed to be a compilation of selected wells and springs from existing monitoring efforts to create a network to assess long-term water-level and water-quality trends at a national scale.
-The
+The National Ground-Water Monitoring Network is presented in the document 'A National Framework for Ground-Water Monitoring in the United States' and is available at:

-National Ground-Water Monitoring Network started as a product of the Subcommittee on Ground Water (SOGW) of the Federal Advisory Committee on Water Information (ACWI).
-The design for the National Ground-Water Monitoring Network is presented in the document 'A National Framework for Ground-Water Monitoring in the United States' and is available at: https://cida.usgs.gov/ngwmn/doc/ngwmn_framework_report_july2013.pdf.
+https://cida.usgs.gov/ngwmn/doc/ngwmn_framework_report_july2013.pdf.
 The Network focuses on monitoring groundwater in the Nation's most productive aquifers.
-The Network is designed primarily to help answer questions of groundwater availability at a Principal or major aquifer scale.
+The Network is designed primarily to help answer questions of groundwater availability at a principal or major aquifer scale.
 The NGWMN focuses on serving data at actively monitored sites to help answer current groundwater availability questions.
 To create a unified network, field and data management techniques need to be as consistent as possible and sites need to be selected and classified in a common manner.
-In addition, site density in the Network should be consistent at the Principal and Major aquifer scale.
-This spreadsheet has the recommended well densities for each state and Principal Aquifer.
+In addition, site density in the Network should be consistent at the principal and major aquifer scale.
+This spreadsheet has the recommended well densities for each state and principle aquifer.

-Data from the NGWMN is served from a Network Portal that links to data from all the various data providers' databases.
+The NGWMN serves data from the data providers' databases.
 To accomplish this, the data providers must set up and maintain persistent web services for their databases.
 The data elements from these web services are mapped to the Portal elements so that data can be retrieved to answer questions at a regional scale that crosses data provider boundaries.

-The focus of the Network will be on long-term data collected at a sufficient frequency to determine seasonal and long-term effects.
+The focus of the Network is on long-term data collected at a sufficient frequency to determine seasonal and long-term effects.
 Water-level and water-quality data from both wells and springs are included in the NGWMN.
-The NGWMN supports the Department of the Interior's Secretarial Priorities by allowing water managers, primarily State Water Resource Agencies, to share their water-level and water-quality monitoring data to help monitor current conditions and avoid future water conflicts that may result from changes in the environment.
+The NGWMN allows water managers to share their water-level and water-quality monitoring data to help monitor current conditions and avoid future water conflicts that may result from changes in the environment.